guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 **Destination:** Krishansar Vishansar camp site(3610m)</br>
 **Distance:** 10-12Km</br>
 **Pass of the day:** Gadsar Pass(4175m)</br>
-**Highlights** Today we were to cross the highest pass of the trek.
+**Highlights:** </br>Today we were to cross the highest pass of the trek.
 It was a very sunny day with a harsh ascent, a draining combination.
 We saw the Gadsar lake(3586m) on our way and took a short break there.
 The water of the lake was not as blue as there had been a avalanche recently.
-Once we crossed Gadsar lake the ascent started with the sun shining bright.
+Once we crossed Gadsar lake the ascent started.
 The last kilometer to the top of the pass was a steep incline over gravel.

 <div class="postimg">
 <img src="https://farm2.staticflickr.com/1907/44390913735_7279946ae4_c.jpg"alt="No alternate">